 I think a fishing rod and a backpack would be a great start.

 All jokes aside, you can keep things relatively simple when it comes to backpack fishing, in order to travel as light as possible and keep plenty of space for all your other gear and equipment.

 Take a look at one fisherman’s backpack set up in the video below to give yourself some ideas.

 How do you travel with a fishing rod?

 There are all kinds of ways to travel with a fishing rod – but it helps a great deal if you’re traveling with a good travel rod in the first place.

-Then, it becomes simple enough to either carry in your luggage, or strap it to your backpack.
-Just make sure it’s securely fastened and not sticking out anywhere that you’re risking putting someone’s eye out.
+A compact fishing rod will be easy to carry in your luggage, or strap it to your backpack.
+Just make sure it’s securely fastened and not sticking out anywhere that you risk putting someone’s eye out!